 Your cluster may take some time to start up (~20 minutes for a single node).

 Once launched, click on the cluster to access it’s details.
 Please take note of the endpoint especially for connecting with our add-on.

 Email alerts are automatically enabled.
-You can get an error notification mail when you get Heroku platform errors and your application errors (Exceptions and Errors).
+You can get an error notification email when you get Heroku Platform Errors and your Application Errors (Exceptions and Errors).